tuxsoft/WeatherStation/README.md

 The Wemoss code is compiled in with the Arduino (1.8.9) IDE, things that you might like to modify are..

  * Everything
- * INVERT_VANE if you end up installing your magnet backwartds (see src.ino)
+ * INVERT_VANE if you end up installing your magnet backwards (see src.ino)
  * Static or DHCP IP (see src.ino)
  * The hostname for OTA (see src.ino look for ESP.getChipId )
  * WindSpeed() its not tested just trivially calculated (see src.ino)